bartkl/bartkl.github.io/collections/_posts/2021-07-04-the-losing-player-doubles-game-a-mathematical-proof.md

 ## Getting Methodical
 As is quite clear, this game is deterministic: each round the game can advance in precisely one way.
 Or, to put in another way, any round is the successor of exactly two possible preceding rounds, each of which corresponds to a different player having doubled their points since.
 For example, if Alice has \\(200\\) points, and Bob has \\(400\\), there's two possible rounds that could have preceded this one, one in which Alice was the one who doubled her points, in which case she had \\(100\\) points and Bob had \\(500\\), and one in which Bob was the one who doubled his points, meaning he had \\(200\\) while Alice had \\(400\\).

-Due to these deterministic properties, you can do something very clever:
+Due to these deterministic properties, you can do something clever:

 > **Start with a game you know will terminate, and from there, backtrack all possible preceding rounds.**

 Let's explore.

-### The binary tree
+### The Binary Tree
 A nice way to visually represent the possible rounds in games that (eventually) terminate is a _binary tree_.
 Before I elaborate on that any further though, let's first make some more observations.

 Firstly, what really matters in these games is not the actual amounts of points the players have, or even the absolute total.
 What matters are the ratios of the point distribution among the players.
 For example, whether both players have \\(100\\) points or just \\(1\\) is irrelevant.
 In both cases there's a \\(1:1\\) ratio, which is what matters.